Limited time only

 How many work hours in a year?
-Calculate hours for every role
+Calculate hours by role

-Learn how many work hours in a year to plan staffing, payroll, and budgets with confidence.
+Learn how many work hours in a year there are, and how to calculate hours for every role.

 Written by Joshua Poh—B2B Fintech Writer and Small Business Owner.
 Read Joshua's full bio